 What put this podcast in the top ten was the recent interview with guest Barry Eisler, author of the anti-hero John Rain thriller series.
 The show was outstanding though more because the author was so articulate and informative rather than prompting from the host.

-# 8 The Story Studio is the new name for what was The Self-Publishing Podcast--my number one podcast choice last year.
+#8 The Story Studio is the new name for what was The Self-Publishing Podcast--my number one podcast choice last year.
 But something happened to Johnny, Sean and Dave in 2017.
 Their podcast became less interesting, informative and entertaining.
-This something they sensed themselves, which is why they've chosen a new podcast name that will enable them to widen their topic focus, so they say.
+This is something they sensed themselves, which is why they've chosen a new podcast name that will enable them to widen their topic focus, so they say.

-But two shows in under the rebranding and it is the same old, same old.
-So their # 7 ranking is based more on potential and on what they have produced before.
-This is another podcast I will have to wait and see how it goes, given there are so many good productions to listen to now.
+But three shows in under the rebranding and it is the same old, same old.
+So their #8 ranking is based more on potential and on what they have produced before.
+This is another podcast I will have to wait and see how it goes, given there are so many good shows to listen to now.

-However, he peppers his interviews with unnecessary "Yeses" and other terms of agreement while the occasional (fortunately) guest he has on is speaking, which drives my fingers close to the change button.
+However, he peppers his interviews with unnecessary "Yeses" and other terms of agreement while the occasional (fortunately) guest he has on is speaking, which drives my fingers close to the Stop button.

 If you should ever read this, Andrew, listen to the podcasts of master interviewer Tim Ferriss, or his equally accomplished counterpart Terry Gross of Fresh Air fame on NPR.
 Both remain silent while the other person speaks, and they interrupt only to add or clarify something important.
 Please do the same.
-Interrupting long-winded speakers is fine and necessary; constant and unnecessary agreement with them is a distraction.
-You are producing the podcast for your listeners, right?
+Interrupting long-winded speakers is fine and necessary; constant and unnecessary agreement with them is a distraction for listeners.
+You are producing the podcast for your audience, right?
 Not the guest.

-# 6 The Sell More Book Show from Jim Kukral and Bryan Cohen breaks the me-too podcast mold by rarely having a guest on to interview.
-Rather, they collect writing and publishing tips that have made the news in the week prior to the podcast, as well as present the top five recent happenings in the writing industry that's made the news.
-And they throw in their own views on the topics for good measure.
+#6 The Sell More Book Show from Jim Kukral and Bryan Cohen breaks the me-too podcast mold by rarely having a guest on to interview.
+Rather, they collect writing and publishing tips that have made the news in the week prior to the podcast, as well as present the top five recent happenings in the writing/publishing industry that's made the news.
+And they throw in their own views on these topics for good measure.

-As the title of the podcast suggests, Chesson addresses different aspects of marketing.
-He doesn't waste listeners' time with talking about off-topic subjects; he just gets right to the point.
-So his podcasts typically run about 20 minutes but are packed with useful information and advice.
+As the title of the podcast suggests, he addresses different aspects of marketing.
+His presentation style is not to waste listeners' time with talking about off-topic subjects; he just gets right to the point.
+Consequently, his podcasts typically run about 20 minutes but are packed with useful information and advice.

-# 3 Self-publishing Journeys from Paul Teague is unique in that he has this writer pal-you-chat-with-at-the-pub approach to speaking.
-His podcasts alternate between monologues on what he has been doing the previous week regards writing and marketing his works (Paul's Podcast Diary) and then an interview with an author.
+#3 Self-publishing Journeys from Paul Teague is unique in that he has this writer- pal-you-chat-with-at-the-pub approach to speaking.
+His podcasts alternate between monologues on what he has been doing the previous week regards to writing and marketing his works (Paul's Podcast Diary) and then an interview with an author.
 What I particular like about the latter, is that he goes out of the way NOT to invite all the successful authors who are interviewed regularly on other podcasts.
 Despite the chatty manner, he knows how to ask questions and his Diary stuff is loaded with practical information.